trbtltd/scripts/README.md

 Usage: ./spamcheck.sh IP/domain name or defined in variable hosts=""

-There the DNSBL are fetched from https://en.wikipedia.org/wiki/Comparison_of_DNS_blacklists or can be defined in LocalList='' To be able to get notifications via e-mail you have to define valid e-mail account notification is sent only if the IP/Domain name is blacklisted.
+There the DNSBL are fetched from https://en.wikipedia.org/wiki/Comparison_of_DNS_blacklists or can be defined in LocalList=''.
+To be able to get notifications via e-mail you have to define valid e-mail account notification is sent only if the IP/Domain name is blacklisted.